biogacop/fastMethod/README.md

 In the 'Notebooks' directory there are two notebooks including examples on the use of the module to compute gMCSs and genetic interventions to ensure the coupled growth of a desired bioproducts.

-We have also included in the directory 'models' the models used in the paper
+We have also included in the directory 'models' the models used in the paper.
+The model for Human-GEM is compressed using Pickle.